daithioc95/MS1/README.md

 This project was created using Gitpod for commit and push actions.
 This project was deployed using GitHub pages at https://daithioc95.github.io/MS1

+## Known Bugs and Fixs
+- Progress Bars
+  - When rendered to mobile size, the progress bars for 70% and 80% render to an almoast identicle size.
+This is a known bug which I plan to correct later on.

 ## Credits
 ### Content